thunderbird89/esf/stories/story-knock-knock.md

 The holographic form shifted slightly.

 > "Recovering the bodies of our fallen comrades from the combat zone is unlikely.
 The debris field spans thousands of kilometers, and many of the remains were lost when ships were destroyed.
 However, each squadron commander will be given commemorative statuettes for each fallen pilot.
-These will be crafted from metals that are precious on Earth—palladium, iridium, beryllium—and they will bear the name, rank, and nation of every pilot we lost today.
+These will be crafted from metals that are precious on Earth - palladium, iridium, beryllium - and they will bear the name, rank, and nation of every pilot we lost today.
 You will present these to their families with our deepest respect."

 Miguel felt his throat tighten.
 They couldn't recover the bodies.
-Patterson, Lee, Vasquez, the Portuguese and Japanese pilots who'd died—their families would never have graves to visit, never have closure.
+Patterson, Lee, Vasquez, the Portuguese and Japanese pilots who'd died - their families would never have graves to visit, never have closure.
 Just a statuette made of precious metals and the knowledge that their loved ones had died defending Earth.

 HARBINGER continued.